podekawo/docker-joke/README.md

 sudo docker build -t joke .

+## here I do a 2 step build by firstly defining a "builder" image to create smaller container which builds project (instead of manualy do this)

 - use alpine because it's much smaller in size,

-- here I do a 2 step build by firstly defining a "builder" image to create smaller container which builds project (instead of manualy do this)

 FROM node:22-alpine AS builder